What is yellow fever?

 What are the symptoms of yellow fever?

-The symptoms of yellow fever include fever, chills, severe headache, back pain, general body aches, nausea, vomiting, fatigue and weakness.
-Most people improve after these initial symptoms occur.
-Some cases progress to more serious forms of illness, with symptoms including jaundice (yellowing of the skin and whites of the eyes), high fever, bleeding (especially in the gastrointestinal tract), and eventually shock and failure of many organs which leads to patient death.
+Symptoms include fever, chills, severe headache, back pain, body aches, nausea, vomiting, fatigue, and weakness.
+Most people recover after these initial symptoms.
+However, some cases can become severe.
+Serious symptoms may include jaundice (yellowing of the skin and eyes), high fever, and bleeding, especially in the gastrointestinal tract.
+This can lead to shock and organ failure, which may result in death.

 How soon after exposure do symptoms appear?